Stefan Schmidt (politician)

 Stefan Schmidt (born 19 May 1981) is a German politician.

 Born in Freystadt, Bavaria, he represents the Alliance 90/The Greens.
 Stefan Schmidt has served as a member of the Bundestag from the state of Bavaria since 2017.

 Life

 After graduating from high school, Stefan Schmidt studied teaching at the University of Regensburg.
 He is a trained secondary school teacher with a focus on political education.
 From 2007 to 2013 he worked there as a research assistant.
-From 2009 he was also a research assistant to Thomas Gambke, member of the Bundestag; from 2013 he was also employed by Doris Wagner, member of the Bundestag.
-He became member of the bundestag after the 2017 German federal election.
+From 2009 he was also a research assistant to Thomas Gambke, a member of the Bundestag; from 2013 he was also employed by Doris Wagner, a member of the Bundestag.
+He became a member of the Bundestag after the 2017 German federal election.
 He is a member of the Tourism Committee and the Finance Committee.
 For his parliamentary group he is spokesman for municipal finances.